mbhamashah/katacoda-scenarios/Opearting System Basics 1/03-files.md

 ### Touch a file

-tocuh command changes file timestamp.
+touch command changes file timestamp.
 It can also create a file if it does not exist.

 `ls -l `{{execute}}